Laos Travel FAQ

 4. Enjoying the textiles in Laos – Pakbeng market

-5. Pak Ou Caves is a treat, home to 4000 buddhas in a cave!
+5. Pak Ou Caves is a treat, home to 4000 Buddhas in a cave!

-6. Best adventure – The elephant village camp in Luang Prabang
+6. Best adventure: The elephant village camp in Luang Prabang, feeding and footing on elephants in the Mekong!

-7. Walking through the Luang Prabang street market
+7. Walking through the Luang Prabang Street market starting right after the morning ALMS ceremony!

 8. Visiting a shop where a master weaver creates the most unique and beautiful products